Dental Implants Ridgefield

 Make Oral Hygiene a Priority

 Plaque can still build up on the gum tissue surrounding your dental implant, causing an infection.
-This can put your dental implant at risk for failure.
-Even though the restoration attached to your dental implant will not develop decay, you still need to brush twice a day for at least two minutes at a time and floss daily to remove food debris from in between teeth.
+This can put your dental implant at risk of failure.
+Even though the restoration attached to your dental implant will not develop decay, you still need to brush twice a day for at least two minutes at a time and floss daily to remove food debris from between teeth.
 For extra protection, you can use a fluoridated oral rinse to clean hard-to-reach areas of your mouth.

 Eat a Healthy Diet

-Your diet impacts your oral health in more ways that you may have known previously.
+Your diet impacts your oral health in more ways than you may have known previously.
 For example, eating lots of foods high in sugar and starch will make it easier for oral bacteria to produce plaque acids.
 These acids are responsible for creating plaque and tartar buildup, which damages your enamel and gum tissue.
 Make sure your meals consist of a balance of fruits, vegetables, lean proteins, whole grains, and dairy products to get the vitamins and minerals your body and smile need.

 Break Bad Habits

 Many bad habits can happen when you’re not even consciously thinking about them.
-For example, nail biting, using your teeth to open packages, smoking or using tobacco, and chewing on very hard or inedible objects (i.e. ice cubes, popcorn kernels, pens, pencils, etc.) can all damage dental implant restorations and the posts integrated into your jaw.
+For example, nail-biting, using your teeth to open packages, smoking or using tobacco, and chewing on very hard or inedible objects (i.e., ice cubes, popcorn kernels, pens, pencils, etc.) can all damage dental implant restorations and the posts integrated into your jaw.
 If your habits are a result of stress, find alternative coping mechanisms that don’t involve harming your teeth or dental implants.
 Have tools nearby to perform certain tasks so you aren’t inclined to use your mouth.

 Protect Your Dental Implants